estebanmunchjones2019/react-hooks-article/readme.md

 It's no enough to read blogposts to get good at React hooks and state management, you need to spend time on your keyboard building apps, so I encourage you to do that 🤓

-And from now on, you can use this global state management solution in your side projects,  if you want to avoid using a state management solution libray or React Context.

-One interesting video about a new React API called [useSyncExternalStore](https://reactjs.org/docs/hooks-reference.html#usesyncexternalstore).
-There's [this amazing youtube video](https://youtu.be/GMeQ51MCegIthat) by Jack Herrington that uses that new React hook that makes the global store more performant by using selectors.
+Hre's one [amazing YouTube video](https://youtu.be/GMeQ51MCegIthat) by Jack Herrington about a new React API called [useSyncExternalStore](https://reactjs.org/docs/hooks-reference.html#usesyncexternalstore),  that makes the global store more performant by using selectors, it's worth checking it out!

 💻Happy coding! 💻